Tuition and Aid for KU's certificate program in Nuclear Medicine Technology

 You pay tuition and fees at the beginning of each semester.
 The Kansas Board of Regents establishes tuition and fees.
 Visit the Registrar's Comprehensive Fee Schedule for complete, current tuition information.

 If you withdraw from the nuclear medicine technology program, you must submit written notification to the program director.

 We encourage students to complete the FAFSA in order to be considered for federal aid.
 The FAFSA Priority Deadline is March 1.
-To complete the FAFSA, please visit fafsa.ed.gov and provide the school code for the University of Kansas: 001948.
+To complete the FAFSA, please visit the FAFSA application site and provide the school code for the University of Kansas: 001948.

 Federal assistance includes the following:

 - Federal Work Study

 - Federal Direct Loans (subsidized, unsubsidized, Parent PLUS)